HolyMeekrob/trello-yello/README.md

 // Setting the name of the green label for a board: trelloService.getBoard(boardId).setLabelName({ color: 'green', name: 'new name'});

-// Archiving all the cards in a listn trelloService.getList(listId).archiveAllCards();
+// Archiving all the cards in a list trelloService.getList(listId).archiveAllCards();

 // Adding a comment to a card